 3. Essential Services - Provide a short narrative on how the proposed project provides new or improved wastewater treatment and management, solid waste management, stormwater management, technological upgrades such as broadband, and/or beach stabilization and nourishment.
-(500 words maximum - 7 points maximum) N/A strategically retrofitting, upgrading, or replacing critical infrastructure, utilizing renewable energy, improving emergency services and response, or by improving other disaster Search & Rescue, EMS and Law Enforcement will have more access for rescue in that area.
-By having more area at this access point, Section C4 - Community Preferences: specific examples of how the proposed project provides for The entire community has historically used this facility, especially since the installation of the floating dock area.
+(500 words maximum - 7 points maximum) proposed project increases community resiliency by strategically retrofitting, upgrading, or replacing critical infrastructure, utilizing renewable energy, improving emergency services and response, or by improving other disaster action in areas in the vicinity of this landing.
+If not acquired, responders will have to put in at landings further from a potential Section C4 - Community Preferences: specific examples of how the proposed project provides for The entire community has historically used this facility, especially since the installation of the floating dock area.
 The dock allows for more tournaments and events to be held here and it is has been the number one spot for these events.
 Community Health - Provide a short narrative on how the proposed project improves community health through increased healthcare services, health improvement programs, or health education.
 (250 words maximum- 2 points maximum) N/A Affordable Housing - Provide a short narrative on how the proposed project provides additional workforce and affordable housing units, beautifies neighborhoods, and/or provides programs which promote affordable and/or workforce housing.
 (250 words maximum - 2 points maximum) N/A 4.
 Education and Public Outreach - Provide one or more specific examples of environmental or general education and outreach opportunities included in the proposed project.
-(250 words maximum - 2 points maximum) N/A specific examples of how the proposed project provides new or improved local opportunities for youth, including opportunities in sports, arts, education, music, or affordable child care this river system.
+(250 words maximum - 2 points maximum) specific examples of how the proposed project provides new or improved local opportunities for youth, including opportunities in sports, arts, education, music, or affordable child care this river system.
 Not only is this an educational opportunity, but also a sport and exercise opportunity as well.
-This promotes education, Section D - Bonus Points Section E - Permitting and Ownership: Are permits required to construct or implement the proposed project?
+This promotes education, Section D - Bonus Points Improvement grant funding.
+Section E - Permitting and Ownership: Are permits required to construct or implement the proposed project?
 Yes If Yes, list specific required permits and status of each.
 If No, indicate 'N/A.' (100 words maximum - No Points) Yes, depending upon design elements in Phase II.
 Is land acquisition required to construct or implement the proposed project?
 Yes If Yes, what legal rights will be acquired?
 (Select one or more) -Titles If easements, what are the terms of the easement?
 Otherwise, indicate 'N/A.' (100 words maximum- No Points) N/A 3.
 Will the proposed project cause displacement of persons or businesses?
 No If Yes, provide a description of the displacement the proposed project may cause including any known addresses that may be impacted.
 If No, indicate 'N/A.' (100 words maximum - No Points) N/A

-1000 THE RESERVE THE PARTY OF THE PA

 Gulf County Property Appraiser

-Parce il: 00517-050R Acres: 39.81
+Parcel: 00517-050R Acres: 39.81

 Name: SOWELL JOSEPH W SR & CAROLE T Land Value 0

 Site: LAKE GROVE RD Building Value 0

 Sale: 20,000 on 11-1994 Reason=Q Qual=Y Misc Value 2,851

 PO BOX 1986 Just Value 39,641

 Mail: PANAMA CITY, FL 32402 Assessed Value 9,326

 Exempt Value 0

 Taxable Value 9.326